creativecreature/pulse/README.md

 # Code harvest
 Harvesting metadata from your coding sessions.

-## Background
-I've enjoyed building custom charts ever since I started to code.
-I also think it's fun to get some data-driven insights about the work I do.

-Therefore, I've created this project to generate some statistics about my coding sessions.

-The sessions are aggregated on a daily basis, and some of the information can be viewed on my [website][1]

-![Screenshot of website][2]

-![Screenshot of website][3]

 ## Overview
+I created this project to gather some statistics about my coding sessions.

 I was heavily inspired by how language servers use remote procedure calls to communicate.
-The latency is low, and it makes it easy to add plugins for other editors in the future.
+The latency is low, and it would also make it easy to add plugins for multiple editors in the future.

 I run the RPC server as a daemon.
-I've created a small [plugin][4] for neovim that maps different autocommands to remote procedure calls on the server.
+I've created a small [plugin][4] for neovim that maps some autocommands to remote procedure calls.

-The server writes each session to a mongodb database.
-You can provide a URI in the `.envrc` file.
+The server saves every coding session in a mongodb database.

 ## Building
 The `Makefile` has a **build** target for compiling both the server and client.